joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 [...]
 ```

-We can test it out by calling `this.props.dispatch({type: 'TEST'});`.
+We can test it out by calling dispatch in the constructor.
 You should see a log statement from our reducer in your developer console.
-We've dispatched our first action!
-Actions are plain old javascript objects that have a `type` property.
-They can have any number of other properties as well, but the `type` property allows reducers to listen for specific actions that they are interested in.
+We've dispatched our first action! *Actions are plain old javascript objects* that have a required `type` property.
+They can have any number of other properties as well to pass along to the reducer, but the `type` property allows reducers to listen for specific actions that they are interested in.

 ```diff
 export default function images(state, action) {